 Digital Consultant & Director

 Developing and maintaining a visual identity which supports the attainment of business objectives is serious business.
 “Who are we?”
 “Where are we going?”.
 Questions like these can be addressed through brand identity, while an audience might even feel attachment or ownership over an organisation’s philosophy.
-In general a visual identity amounts to a logo and supporting devices which have been assembled within a set of brand guidelines.
+In general a visual identity amounts to a logo and supporting devices which a brand agency will typically assemble within a set of brand guidelines.

 An oft-overlooked but essential component of any thorough branding effort.
 Brand guidelines govern how a visual identity is applied in any of a company’s many touch points.
 Advertisements, apparel, point of sale, website, company vehicles, email signatures, collateral and anything else presenting the company to both internal and external stakeholders.
-Brand guidelines confirm colour palettes, typefaces, page layouts and so on, establishing and affirming a brand’s identity.
+Your creative agency creates brand guidelines which confirm colour palettes, typefaces, page layouts and so on.
+Establishing and affirming a brand’s identity.

-Two major intertwined components of your organisation’s visual identity.
-A logo and associated brand guidelines determine the course a website should take visually, so whether you have a website or not, approaching logo and website design in the one project is usually your best option.
-Where a good website has already been completed but it has been decided to update the brand, the website’s styling can generally be modified to accommodate the new brand’s colour palette and styling etc, though this is sub-optimal to designing the logo and website in unison.
+Two intertwined components of your organisation’s visual identity.
+A logo and associated brand guidelines determine the course a website should take visually.
+Add to this the reduced expense of engaging a brand agency when having them address your brand and website in the one hit, and you’ll likely find that approaching logo and website design in the one project is usually your best option.
+When a good website has already been completed but it has been decided to update the brand later, a creative agency can generally modify the website’s styling to accommodate the new brand’s colour palette and styling etc, though this is sub-optimal to designing the logo and website in unison.

 Want to talk?

 Jacob Säwensten - Brand & UX DesignerGet in touch →